MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Related Works

 \subsection{Transformer-based Multimodal Architecture}

-As we treat 2D and 3D poses as two different modalities like vision and language, we also learn from the transformer-based architecture from multimodal~\cite{chai2022deep, xu2023multimodal} field.
-According to the network structures, multimodal transformer can be divided into single-stream (\eg, Uniter~\cite{chen2020uniter}, Visualbert~\cite{li2019visualbert}, Vl-BERT~\cite{su2019vl}), multi-stream (\eg, ViLBERT~\cite{lu2019vilbert}, Lxmert~\cite{tan2019lxmert}, ActBERT~\cite{zhu2020actbert}), hybrid-stream (\eg, InterBERT~\cite{lin2020interbert}), \etc. To learn a unified 2D/3D human pose representation, we follow the two-stream architecture design, in which a large amount of the parameters are shared between 2D and 3D poses.
+As we treat 2D and 3D poses as two different modalities, we also learn from the transformer-based architecture from multimodal~\cite{xu2023multimodal} field.
+According to the network structures, a multimodal transformer can be divided into single-stream (\eg, Uniter~\cite{chen2020uniter}), multi-stream (\eg, ViLBERT~\cite{lu2019vilbert}) \etc. To learn a unified 2D/3D human pose representation, we follow the two-stream architecture design, in which a large amount of the parameters are shared between 2D and 3D poses.
 The encoders and decoders are relatively light compared to the shared transformer layers.
-In this case, we hope the prior knowledge can be maximized between 2D and 3D human poses in spatial and temporal domains as well as the 2D-3D lifting priors.
+In this case, we hope the prior knowledge can be maximized between 2D and 3D human poses in spatial and temporal domains.